Top Gear challenges: Luxury cars for less than Dacia Sandero

 The presenters sought luxury cars that cost less than a new Dacia Sandero, which had a price of £6,000.
-Matt: 1988 Bentley Turbo R, Rory: 1975 Rolls-Royce Silver Shadow, Chris: 1992 Mercedes-Benz 600 SEL.
+LeBlanc: 1988 Bentley Turbo R, Reid: 1975 Rolls-Royce Silver Shadow, Harris: 1992 Mercedes-Benz 600 SEL.
 The presenters headed to the track for a top speed drag race.
-Rory scored 70 mph, Matt notched 110 mph, while Chris clocked 135 mph.
+Reid scored 70 mph, LeBlanc notched 110 mph, while Harris clocked 135 mph.
 Next was a beat-the-clock challenge in a simulated urban driving environment against The Stig in the Sandero.
-Matt's Bentley suffered a breakdown and Rory wrecked the market square.
+LeBlanc's Bentley suffered a breakdown and Reid wrecked the market square.
 Afterwards, the cars attempted a "no-hands" drag race against the Sandero, where all of the used cars failed.
-Then, a single-lap pursuit race against the Sandero, preceded by a dyno run to measure how far the cars have to be behind the Sandero.
-At the rolling road, Rory's Rolls-Royce scored 161.9 hp from its original 189 hp, Matt's Bentley scored 262.1 hp from its original 300 hp, while Chris' Mercedes 379.7 hp from its standard 394 hp.
-Rory had to start 87 meters behind the Sandero, followed by Matt at 187 meters, and Chris at 305 meters.
-Matt's Bentley refused to start.
+Then, a single-lap pursuit race was attempted against the Sandero, preceded by a dyno run to measure how far the cars have to be behind the Sandero.
+At the rolling road, Reid's Rolls-Royce scored 161.9 hp from its original 189 hp, LeBlanc's Bentley scored 262.1 hp from its original 300 hp, while Harris' Mercedes scored 379.7 hp from its standard 394 hp.
+Reid had to start 87 meters behind the Sandero, followed by LeBlanc at 187 meters, and Harris at 305 meters.
+LeBlanc's Bentley refused to start.
 The Sandero won again, out-gripping opponents.
-The final challenge was the Birkett 6 hour relay race at Silverstone, with the Sandero as a backup car.
-Initially, Chris made a good progress, managing to catch a considerable number of cars early on.
+The final challenge was the Birkett six-hour relay race at Silverstone, with the Sandero as a backup car.
+Initially, Harris made good progress, managing to catch a considerable number of cars early on.
 However, he soon had to pit to refuel.
-Matt's hastily refurbished Bentley had faulty brakes.
-Rory's Rolls lacked grip, speed, and working gauges, furthered hindered by poor fuel economy.
-In the middle of the race, Chris' Mercedes lost a wheel, causing considerable damage to its running gear.
-Eventually all the cars became terminally damaged, forcing Chris into the Sandero.
-In a last ditch attempt, Matt's Bentley received a brake caliper donation from Rory's Rolls, enabling them to reach the second-to-last position.
+LeBlanc's hastily refurbished Bentley had faulty brakes.
+Reid's Rolls lacked grip, speed, and working gauges, furthered hindered by poor fuel economy.
+In the middle of the race, Harris' Mercedes lost a wheel, causing considerable damage to its running gear.
+Eventually all the cars became terminally damaged, forcing Harris into the Sandero.
+In a last attempt, LeBlanc's Bentley received a brake caliper donation from Reid's Rolls, enabling them to reach the second-to-last position.